-The investigation drew upon the resources and staff of SPC, MLSNRECC, and TWB from September 2011 to December 2012.
+The investigation drew on the resources and staff of SPC, MLSNRECC, and TWB from September 2011 to December 2012.

-Figure 9: Simplified soils map of Lifuka.
+Figure 10: Simplified soils map of Lifuka.
 Note that the low-lying coastal plains of the western shoreline comprise unconsolidated sands.